Odds tick upward for development of tropical wave in central Atlantic

 Computer models remain split on whether the next named storm on the 2025 list, "Jerry," will form out of the broad complex of thunderstorms.

-The Global Forecast System, otherwise known as the GFS, continues to show the tropical wave organizing into a cyclone just east of the Caribbean islands.
-Meanwhile, the European Centre for Medium-Range Weather Forecasts, which is commonly referred to as the EURO, keeps the system weak and disorganized throughout its lifespan.
+The Global Forecast System, otherwise known as the GFS, continues to show the tropical wave organizing into a tropical depression or tropical storm just east of the Caribbean islands.
+Meanwhile, the European Centre for Medium-Range Weather Forecasts, which is commonly referred to as the Euro, keeps the system weak and disorganized throughout its lifespan.

-The EURO solution would not lead to the formation of a cyclone and would instead produce only periods of increased cloud cover and scattered showers across the islands.
+The Euro solution would not lead to the formation of a tropical depression or storm and would instead produce only periods of increased cloud cover and scattered showers across the Caribbean islands.

 GFS vs ECMWF for Oct.
 9, 2025.